andreasabel/inCode/entry/blog-rewrite-with-hakyll-and-purescript.md

 I figured I’d move away from [fay](https://github.com/faylang/fay/wiki), because it was slightly clunky to build/get working/integrate in the way that GHCJS spoiled me to be accustomed to.
-In the future, I might return … but at this point in time, Fay seems as awkward in the ecosystem to me now as *haste* did when I first started using it.
+In the future, I might return … but at this point in time, Fay seems a bit awkward in the ecosystem.
 GHCJS lets you use the full power of Haskell (including all of *base*’s concurrency mechanisms and almost every library on hackage), at the expense of creating large and unreadable javascript blobs.

 Fay seemed like just a *weaker* GHCJS to me, but in all the ways that mattered.
 It doesn’t have all of the awesome GHC things that make modern